overhide/overhide-bitcoin/README.md

 If running using Docker, jump into a container to run the evolution:

-`docker run -it --rm --link postgres:postgres --network oh_default oh-eth /bin/sh`
+`docker run -it --rm --link postgres:postgres --network oh_default oh-btc /bin/sh`

 Then run the evolution: